AMartins87/world-of-makaton/README.md

     - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 - **Code**
+    - Code for the form page was taken from Love Running project and only minor changes were made, like change of font, image position, height, color scheme and adding a code for cursor.
     - The select option code was advised to use by my mentor Maria Hynes as I couldn't implement a 'required' attribute to my previous checkbox option without using a javascript.

 - **Media**